lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-8-learning-redux/s8-p2-actions.md

 Once we have an action type defined and a case for it in our reducers switch statement, it's time to pass the state from the reducer to the component.
 In our case, we want to send the state in `contactsReducer.js` to our `Contacts.js` component.

-1. In order to get state from a reducer, we need to get something called `connect` from `react-redux`.
+1. In order to get state from a reducer into a component, we need to get something called `connect` from `react-redux`.
     - Inside `Contacts.js` is where we need state from our `contactsReducer.js`.
 Therefore, import `connect` from `react-redux` inside `Contacts.js`
     - We'll also need `propTypes` because when we have an action, it's called as a prop.
-When anything from the redux state is called, it is out into props.
+When anything from the redux state is called, it is called into props.
     - In order to use `connect` from `react-redux`, go to the bottom of `Contacts.js` to adjust the export statement.
       - Instead of exporting the component directly (`export default Contacts;`), we'll need to export `connect` and then wrap the component name in parentheses.
+See Figure 1 - Contacts.js

-#### Contacts.js
+##### Figure 1 - Contacts.js

 ```jsx
 import React, { Component } from 'react';